 $1move in the underlying.
 If exercise is unlikely, that sensitivity collapses: delta drifts toward0(for example0.05,0.02, or less for a far OTM call).

-Rule of thumb: the further OTM and the closer to expiry, the lower the delta β unless the stock is rallying toward the strike.
+Useful shortcut: the further OTM and the closer to expiry, the lower the delta, unless the stock is rallying toward the strike.

 Worked example#